Ninja-Vikash/Backend_with_JavaScript/Readme.md

 })
 ```
 > [!WARNING]\
-> This is not a valid method to use `import` syntax with `dotenv`
+> This is not a valid method to use `import` syntax with `dotenv`.
 >
-> Let's config the `package.json` to use it as a experimental method
+> Let's config the `package.json` to use it as a experimental method.
 > ```json
 > "scripts": {
 >   "dev": "nodemon -r dotenv/config --experimental-json-modules src/index.js"